Crystal-Nest/leathered-boots/README.md

 - The Leatherworker villager can trade leathered boots.
 - Leathered boots can be found in Igloos chests and snowy villages!
 - Walking on powdered snow with leathered boots gives the *Light as a rabbit* advancement.
-- If Revamped End is installed, Enderite boots can be leathered!
-- If Gilded Armors is installed, gilded boots can be leathered!

 ## **Craftings**
 - Craft leathered boots by putting normal boots and leather boots together in a crafting table.